Symplectic Representation of Legendre Dynamics: Introduction

-{One of the machine-learning frameworks suited to processing time-dependent data streams is Reservoir Computing (RC), which employs a fixed reservoir for input transformation together with a trainable readout \cite{Lukoservicius2009,tanaka2019recent}.
+One of the machine-learning frameworks suited to processing time-dependent data streams is Reservoir Computing (RC), which employs a fixed reservoir for input transformation together with a trainable readout \cite{Lukoservicius2009,tanaka2019recent}.
 Structure-preserving neural networks and physical substrates can be used to build reservoirs that approximate dynamical systems while respecting prescribed conservation laws.

-Motivated by Hamiltonian mechanics, we consider \textbf{Symplectic Reservoir (SR)}, a linear recurrent neural network (RNN) whose fixed connection weight matrix is symplectic, such that the reservoir state update is itself a symplectic map.
-In physics, symplectic maps discretize Hamiltonian flows while preserving canonical symplectic structure and exhibiting near conservation of energy over long horizons.
-This motivates our representation-level question:}
+{ Motivated by Hamiltonian mechanics, we consider \textbf{Hamiltonian Symplectic Reservoirs} (Hamiltonian SR): input-driven recurrent systems on $T^*Q$ whose updates are Hamiltonian symplectomorphisms.
+This motivates our representation-level question:

+Our answer is geometric.
+For Legendre dynamics, the structure to be preserved is the tuple

-Our answer is geometric: SR updates map Legendre graphs to Legendre graphs for any strictly convex $\psi$: hence \textbf{preserve Legendre duality} stepwise.
-In particular, if the current representation lies on some $L_{\psi_k}$, then after one SR update it lies on some $L_{\psi_{k+1}}$ (the potential may change, but the \textbf{Legendre type} structure is preserved).
-Equivalently, the update sends $\{Q,\text{Legendre duality}\}$ to itself.
-By induction, the represented trajectory remains within the family of Legendre graphs.
-Thus SR preserves the tuple $\{\text{Parameter space }Q,\text{Legendre duality}\}$ and provides a faithful, invariance-preserving representation for LD (e.g., LTI-GPR and OU).
-SR is one concrete realization of a Legendre preserving symplectomorphism.
-Other symplectic recurrent architectures can realize generic symplectomorphisms, but typically do not enforce this Legendre graph invariance \cite{chen2019symplectic}.
+which is encoded by the family of Legendre graphs of Equation~\eqref{eqn:intro_legendre}.
+The Hamiltonian SR updates constructed in this paper are Legendre preserving as they map each Legendre graph to another Legendre graph.
+Therefore, if the current cotangent-bundle representation lies on $L_{\psi_k}$, then one update sends it to some $L_{\psi_{k+1}}$.
+The potential may change, but the primal-dual relation is preserved.
+By induction, a trajectory initialized on a Legendre graph thus remains within the family of Legendre graphs.
+This provides a faithful, invariance-preserving representation for Legendre dynamics such as LTI-GPR and OU.
+In this paper, the main normal-form theorem characterizes the Legendre preserving symplectomorphisms, and the Hamiltonian SR constructions realize this class of structure preserving representations.

 Modelling Legendre dynamics has two practical payoffs.
-On the statistical level, Legendre duality provides the natural/mean parameter pairing and Fisher metric, which clarify how local uncertainty and curvature evolve along the path.
-On the dynamical system level, changes in the input-generating law correspond to changes in the potential $\psi$ and hence in curvature, so tracking the dual trajectory $(q_k,p_k={d}\psi_k(q_k))$ turns regime switches into geometric events (e.g., curvature jumps) organized by potentials.
+On the statistical level, Legendre duality encodes the natural/expectation parameter pairing and the Fisher-geometric structure of an exponential family.
+Preserving the Legendre relation keeps uncertainty, Fisher geometry, and dual coordinates mutually consistent along the trajectory